Misty of Chincoteague (novel): Inspiration for novel

-Misty was inspired by a real-life Chincoteague Pony of the same name.
-The actual Misty was foaled in domesticity in 1946, on Chincoteague, at the Beebe Ranch, not in the wild on Assateague Island as told in Henry's novel.
-As in the book, however, she was in fact sired by a chestnut pinto stallion named Pied Piper, from a smokey-black pinto dam called Phantom.
+Misty was inspired by a real-life Chincoteague pony of the same name, Misty of Chincoteague.
+The actual Misty was foaled in 1946 on Chincoteague Island at the Beebe Ranch; not in the wild on Assateague Island, as told in Henry's novel.
+As in the book, however, her sire was a chestnut pinto named Pied Piper, and her dam was a black pinto called Phantom.
 Although these horses also were domesticated in real life, they too provided inspiration to Henry for the wild ponies portrayed in the novel.

 Misty was a palomino pinto, whose coloration and markings included a large patch of white on her side shaped much like the United States.
-Her hoof prints are impressed in the cement of the sidewalk outside the Roxy Movie Theatre in Chincoteague.
+Her hoof prints are impressed in the concrete of the sidewalk outside the Roxy Movie Theatre in Chincoteague.

 After being purchased by Marguerite Henry as a weanling in November 1946, and spending her early life at Henry's Wayne, Illinois home, she was moved back to the Beebe Ranch in Chincoteague in 1957.
 A goodbye party with over 300 children and 160 adults in attendance was held by Henry in Wayne for Misty when she left for Chincoteague.

 Back in Chincoteague, Misty had three foals: Phantom Wings in 1960, Wisp O' Mist in 1961, and Stormy, a chestnut pinto filly with a blaze in the shape of a crescent moon on her forehead, in 1962.
 As of 2015, there were almost 200 known descendants of Misty.

 Paul Beebe died in a car accident in 1957 at the age of 21.
 Grandfather Clarence Beebe died two months after Paul's accident.
 Grandmother Ida Beebe died in 1960.
 Maureen Beebe died in 2019, at the age of 81, having become a familiar presence in Chincoteague.

 Misty died in her sleep at 9:30 AM on October 16, 1972, at the age of 26.
 She was taxidermied, as was her foal Stormy, who died in 1993.
 They can be seen at the Museum of Chincoteague Island.

 The Misty of Chincoteague Foundation was formed by Marguerite Henry and Rebecca Guisti in 1990, with the two-fold mission of preserving Misty's legacy, and promoting reading by children.
 Funds were raised to commission a statue of Misty, sculpted by Brian Maughan, to be erected on Chincoteague, which was formally unveiled on July 29, 1997.
 An identical casting of the Maughan statue was also placed at Kentucky Horse Park in Lexington, Kentucky.